-Note: Refunds of tuitions and fees will be 100% for the first 6 calendars days, 50% between 7 and 10 calendar days with no refunds after that date.
+Note: Refunds of tuition and fees will be 100% for the first 6 business days of a semester, 50% between 7 and 10 business days with no refunds after that date.
 For abbreviated semesters, the above drop policy and any associated refunds will apply for the proportional equivalent in time.